IAmHarshit0/HeartDiseasePredictor/README.md

 ### Features:

-- Interactive sidebar to input all 11 features
 - Uses saved preprocessing and model artifacts
 - Applies the threshold tuned at `0.44` to prioritize recall
 - Displays: